julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 **x264 encoder parameter:** `--transfer` Possible values are `undef`, `bt709`, `bt470m`, `bt470bg`, `smpte170m`, `smpte240m`, `linear`, `log100`, `log316`, `iec61966-2-4`, `bt1361e`, `iec61966-2-1`, `bt2020-10`, `bt2020-12`, `smpte2084`, `smpte428`, and `arib-std-b67`.
 This parameter only sets the metadata used for playback; it does not do a gamma conversion.
 **Recommended:** The inverse of whatever gamma function was previously used to convert from linear RGB to gamma-encoded RGB.
 If you didn't do such a conversion, then retain the source material's transfer characteristics.
 **Permitted:** `undef`, `bt709`, `bt470bg`, `iec61966-2-1`, `smpte170m`, `bt2020-10`, `bt2020-12`, `iec61966-2-4`, `bt1361e` (ffmpeg's AVCOL_TRC_GAMMA22 is also supported, but there's no way to flag that in x264's metadata.)  _If video metadata specifies unsupported transfer characteristics, the video will fail to play._
-**FFNx default behavior:** If the transfer characteristics metadata is absent or `undef`, FFNx will generally use custom gamma function that's been tweaked to look good with Playstation movies (orginal and upscaled).
+**FFNx default behavior:** If the transfer characteristics metadata is absent or `undef`, FFNx will generally use the BT1886 Appendix 1 EOTF function.
 Except `bt709` is assumed when the color matrix is bt709 or for FF8 when the video has HD dimensions and no colorimetry metadata, and `bt470bg` is assumed when the color gamut is bt470bg.
 **Notes:**
 - In the absence of metadata, FFNx assumes original Playstation 1 videos (or derivatives thereof).
-Since these videos were meant to play on a CRT television, FFNx uses the EOTF (gamma) function from BT1886 Appendix 1, with constants selected to match a properly calibrated mid-90s Sony Trinitron CRT.
+Since these videos were meant to play on a CRT television, FFNx uses the EOTF (gamma) function from BT1886 Appendix 1, with constants selected to match a mid-90s Sony Trinitron CRT with the brightness knob turned up to where it looks "good."
 - `iec61966-2-1` is the sRGB gamma function.
 Modern sRGB computer monitors use this gamma function.
 FFNx will ultimately convert everything to this.
 The average of this function is roughly equivalent to a pure 2.2 curve.
 (Except if HDR is enabled, everything will instead be converted to the rec2084 ("PQ") gamma function used by HDR monitors.)
 - `smpte170m`, `bt709`, `bt2020-10`, `bt2020-12`, `iec61966-2-4`, and `bt1361e` are all functionally identical.
 This is the gamma function used in the NTSC and HD television standards.
 The average of this function is roughly equivalent to a pure 1.9 curve (though 2.0 is often cited).
 This is deliberately overbright in order to counteract other factors with playback on CRT television sets.
 - `bt470bg` is the gamma function for PAL standard definition television.
 It's a pure 2.8 gamma curve.
 (Though, the actual behavior of PAL CRT television sets was not really as high as 2.8.)
 -  Aside from Playstation 1 videos (see above), the transfer characteristics of an unlabeled video are most likely `smpte170m`.

 ### Full Colorimetry Conversion Example
+(**WARNING:** This is ill-advised.
+Again, you probably should not mess with NTSC-J video. fmtconv's conversion is not very good.
+You should probably leave the conversion to FFNx instead.)
 The correct frameserver procedure for completely converting all colorimetry properties is somewhat complicated.
 Therefore, an example is provided here.
 The steps are:
 1. Increase working bit depth to (at least) 16 bits per color.
 If the input is tv range, do a range conversion in the same operation.
 2. Convert to (gamma encoded) RGB using the source color matrix.
 3. Convert to linear RGB using the source gamma function.
 4. Convert from the source color gamut to the destination color gamut.
 5. Convert to gamma encoded RGB using the destination gamma function.
-    - However, if you want to use FFNx's custom gamma function at playback, then instead just use the inverse of step 3 and set the `--transfer` metadata to `undef`.
+    - However, if you want to use BT1886 Appendix 1 at playback, then instead just use the inverse of step 3 and set the `--transfer` metadata to `undef`.
 6. Convert to YUV using the destination color matrix.
 7. Downsample to 10 bits per color for output.
 8. Set metadata encoder parameters correctly for the destination color properties.